13 Negatives Of Living In Mexico

 We’ve even had some customers find a rental in Mexico they love, move in, and find out the electrical outlets were all fake!
 Who does that right?

-In Mexico, not every house falls under the same building codes.
-Some builders cut corners by putting in cheap products or not thinking a design through.
-That’s why we recommend renting before you buy and making sure you work with a reputable realtor who will be your liaison in your transaction.
+In Mexico, not every house meets the same building codes.
+Some builders cut corners by using cheap products or not considering a design.
+That’s why we recommend renting before you buy and working with a reputable realtor who will be your liaison in your transaction.

 But if you have mobility issues, Mexico might not be for you.
 Many cities aren’t equipped to handle wheelchairs or other mobility disabilities.